williamoverton/FlightPath-Docs/docs/handling-data/headers.md

 ## Get Headers

-You can retrieve the headers send by the client by accessing the `req.headers` object.
+You can retrieve the headers sent by the client by accessing the `req.headers` object.
 Note: **All header names are lowercase**

 ```javascript